Gold prices hover near record peak on US election jitters

 Elsewhere, at least 60 people were killed and dozens wounded in Israeli strikes on Lebanon's eastern Bekaa Valley, two security sources and the mayor of Baalbek told Reuters.

-(Reporting by Daksh Grover in Bengaluru; Editing by Subhranshu Sahu and Sherry Jacob-Phillips)
+(Reporting by Daksh Grover in Bengaluru; Editing by Subhranshu Sahu, Sherry Jacob-Phillips and Varun H K)